-The human development and family science major is broad, and our graduates benefit from a wide variety of career options.
-The National Council on Family Relations is a great resource to help students learn more about career opportunities within the family science field (pdf).
+The human development and family science major offers a broad range of coursework and experiences that prepares students for a wide variety of career options.
+The National Council on Family Relations has developed this resource to help students learn more about career opportunities within the family science field (pdf).

 When it comes time to apply for internships and jobs, The Career Center is prepared to help students get connected with employers.
 They also provide expert help and resources pertaining to resumes and interviewing.

 Below are a few of the many career options available to HDFS students.

 Many, if not most, social service agencies need dedicated case managers to work one-on-one with people facing a variety of challenges.
 Your options will be almost limitless, from working with the mentally ill, young children, or those in the court system.

 A Child Life Specialist is a health care professional that works in a pediatric environment providing support for children and families.
 They have a strong background in Child Development providing support for children and their families during the hard times faced with hospitalization.
 If you want to advocate for children, schedule activities that reduce fear and anxiety, use medical play to explain procedures, etc., then you may want to learn more about becoming a Child Life Specialist!
 This document contains specific information on pursuing this specialty at K-State (pdf).
 Another resource to become familiar with is the Child Life Council website.

 Do you hope that you will spend the rest of your life on a college campus?
 Not as a perpetual student, but as a faculty member!
 Any of the academic programs in the College of Human Ecology can lead to a wonderful future working with students and making research discoveries in institutions of higher education anywhere in the world.
 The opportunities for stimulating and important work are almost limitless.

 Community Program Coordinator